ESOS FAQs

 From Phase 4 onwards, Display Energy Certificates and Green Deal Assessments will no longer be valid, and both routes are “discouraged” in Phase 3.
 See our blogpost on routes to ESOS compliance for more details.

-The official ESOS guidance lists seven steps in the process of carrying out an energy audit:
+The official ESOS guidance explains the process of carrying out an energy audit:

-• Ensure areas of significant energy consumption are covered by a route to compliance;
+• Ensure areas of significant energy consumption (or total consumption) are covered by a route to compliance.

 ESOS reporting makes a distinction between your organisation’s total energy consumption and its significant energy consumption.
 Both require you to choose a reference period of 12 consecutive months, but it doesn’t have to be the same 12 months for both types of consumption.

-In practice, it is usually more straightforward to use the same reference period for both categories of consumption.
+In practice, it is much more straightforward to use the same reference period for both categories of consumption.

 Your ESOS energy consumption calculation should include all sources of energy consumption, including building use and transport.
 You must use the same unit of measurement for all your calculations: either an energy unit such as kWh, or energy spend in pounds sterling.
 (It isn’t acceptable to record your energy consumption in terms of CO2 or CO2 equivalent, because these are not measures of energy.)